sneha-balamurali/fpga/projects/led_blink.md

 With this setup, the chosen LED will now blink roughly once per second.

-1. Open up your Vivado project described in the [Set-up Guide](/introduction/setup_guide.md)
+1. Open up your Vivado project described in the [Setup Guide](/introduction/setup_guide.md)
 2. Open up your Block Design.
 3. Right-click in the blank workspace and select Add IP.